 The pricing criteria for the messages being sent using each account also vary:

 - Personal and Business Account: The businesses using these accounts need not pay any additional sum for the WhatsApp messages being sent.

 - Business API Account: These users are charged a per message cost for the WhatsApp messages they send, which is directly payable to WhatsApp/Facebook.
 View its pricing.

-Having understood the differences in the integration process and features offered to the three types of WhatsApp account users, you can make an informed decision about which WhatsApp account best suits your business’ needs.
+So you have now understood the differences in the integration process and features offered to the three types of WhatsApp account users.
+Based on this, you can make an informed decision about which WhatsApp account best suits your business’ needs.
 And thereby opt for the solution which will provide you optimal results.